Richard Payne Knight: Visual arts

-For Knight "picturesque" means simply "after the manner of painting", a point which is important to his further discussion of sensation, which in Knight's view is central to the understanding of painting and music which are "addressed to the organs of sight and hearing", while poetry and sculpture appeal "entirely to the imagination and passions."
+For Knight, "picturesque" means simply "after the manner of painting", a point that is important to his further discussion of sensation, which in his view is central to the understanding of painting and music, which are "addressed to the organs of sight and hearing", while poetry and sculpture appeal "entirely to the imagination and passions."
 The latter must be understood in terms of associations of ideas, while the former rely on the "irritation" or friction of sensitive parts of the body.
 Knight's view was that artists should seek to reproduce primal visual sensations, not the mental interpretative processes which give rise to abstract ideas.

 For Knight, colour is experienced directly as pleasurable sensation.
 A pure blue is not pleasurable because it reminds us of clear skies, as Price supposed, but because of the experience itself.
 Interpretation of impressions follows chains of association following from this primal sensory experience.
-However, the pleasures of sense may be 'modified by habit', so that the pure stimulus of colour may be experienced as pleasurable when 'under the influence of mind' which perceives its meaningful use within a painting.
+However, the pleasures of sense may be "modified by habit", so that the pure stimulus of colour may be experienced as pleasurable when "under the influence of mind" which perceives its meaningful use within a painting.
 Excess of pure colour is painful, like any other sensory excess.
 Variety and combination of colours is most pleasurable.

 Knight makes much of the need to fragment an image into tonal and colouristic "masses", a view that has been claimed to anticipate the late work of Turner, or even Impressionism.
 However, it most directly justifies the practices of contemporary painters of picturesque landscapes, such as Girtin, whose stippling effects are comparable to Knight's account of pleasing colour combinations.
 Knight commissioned landscape artist, Thomas Hearne to produce several drawings of the grounds of his home, Downton Castle in Herefordshire.